AlexanderKosik/software_design/content/project/rcp.md

 The book meta data needs to be persistently stored by the RCP.

 ## 3) Data requests
-Clients must be able to query the book inventory over the RCP.
+Clients (like a website) must be able to query the book inventory over the RCP.
 In the first RCP version the client needs to be able to query a book by author and book title over network.

 # Further readings